thiagotims/data-science/README.md

 📁 analiseDados_bootcampGeracaoTech_Dio.ipynb

 The file consists of the reproduction of two data analysis carried out in the Labs "Data analysis with Python and Pandas" of the course Geração Tech Unimed-BH - Data Science, promoted by DIO and Unimed.
-I made minor changes, additions and polishes in the in the studies performed.
+I made minor changes, additions and polishes in the the studies performed.

 ### Contents:
 - Part 1.
 Working with Pandas and CSV: Gapminder database.